shenweima/phylocanvas/README.md

 ### Install and configure

-Install Node dependencies:
+1. Install Node dependencies:

 `npm install`

-Copy config file:
+2. Copy config file:

 `cp example.config.json config.json`

+3. Modify the config file as needed.

-Run application:
+4. Run application:

 `npm run start`

-Modify the config file as needed, then navigate to `http://localhost` in your Chrome browser.
+5. Navigate to `http://localhost` in your latest version of Chrome browser.

 ## Deprecation warning

 This repository stores Node.js code and the client side code that can be found in `private` directory.
 The client side code is soon to be deprecated and replaced with [WGSA Web Client](https://github.com/ImperialCollegeLondon/wgst-web-client).
-Be aware of that before commiting anything to that directory.
+Be aware of that before commiting to `private` directory.

 ## Supported FASTA file extensions